Reporting on giving from related constituents

 Steps for creating this report are identical to those for creating a total giving report.
 The only differences are that you'll bring the "Campaigns (giving)", "Funds (giving)", "Events (giving)", or "Appeals (giving)" search criteria into your search:

-You’ll need to customize your giving field/s to reflect these attributes as well, whichever one/s you want to restrict by.
-If you’re searching on total giving from parents who gave to your annual campaign from 2016, for example:
+You’ll need to customize the custom options in any Total Giving field/s you use in your report to reflect these attributes as well, whichever one/s you want to restrict by.
+If you’re searching on total giving from parents who gave to your annual campaign last year, for example:

-...you’ll want to customize your total giving column to restrict by that campaign too (in addition to your target dates), so that gifts that were not given to the campaign but were given by the same constituent to a different appeal, fund, or event aren’t brought into your report data:
+...you’ll want to customize your total giving field's custom options to restrict by that campaign too (in addition to your target dates), so that gifts that were not given to the campaign but were given by the same constituent to a different appeal, fund, or event aren’t brought into your report data:

 This same method would apply to whatever gift attribute you are using in conjunction with your date search.
 Just remember that the more restrictions you use in the custom options for a field, the more data you are telling LGL not to pull in.
 Your results will always depend on how your gifts are coded.